-Cyberbullying is treated at Moorooka State School with the same level of seriousness as in-person bullying.
-The major difference with cyberbullying however, is that unlike in-person bulling, cyberbullying follows students into their community, their homes and their bedrooms, giving them no opportunity to escape the harassment or abuse during the evening, weekends or holidays.
+Cyberbullying is treated at Moorooka State School with the same level of seriousness as inperson bullying.
+The major difference with cyberbullying however, is that unlike in-person bulling, cyberbullying follows students into their community and their homes, giving them no opportunity to escape the harassment or abuse during the evening, weekends or holidays.